 When Mayor Peter Torigian brought cable television to the City of Peabody back in October of 1980, it was groundbreaking.

-Twenty-five years later, Mayor Michael Bonfanti changed the landscape again when, with the stroke of a pen, authorized Comcast to fund a non-profit organization to “provide services to Public, Educational, and Governmental Access users”.
-And, thus, PAT was born.
+Twenty-five years later, Mayor Michael Bonfanti changed the landscape with the stroke of a pen by authorizing Comcast to fund a non-profit organization to “provide services to Public, Educational, and Governmental Access users”.
+And, thus, Peabody TV was born.

 In June 2017, Mayor Edward Bettencourt successfully secured a significant increase in Peabody TV’s funding when signed the new ten-year cable license.
 In doing so, he ensured that PEG access operations will continue for years to come.